Ypertex/blog/content/articles/test-your-way-to-success/index.md

 * A reckless car driver disrespects the traffic rules to your disadvantage.
 You swear at them since you assume they must be a disrespectful person, in general, to treat you this way.
 * A parent doesn't seem to care that their children throw a tantrum.
 You complain, assuming that the person must be a bad parent, in general, to indifferently let their kids behave like this.

-What if I told you that the driver in the first example rushed to see their child after it was just hospitalized with severe injuries?
-What if the parent in the second example just had suffered the loss of their spouse?
-Under these circumstances, I'm quite certain, you'd immediately empathize with them and change your attitude towards them.
+What if I told you that the driver in the first example rushed to see their child after it had just been hospitalized with severe injuries?
+What if the parent in the second example had just suffered the loss of their spouse?
+Under these circumstances, I'm quite certain you'd immediately empathize with them and change your attitude towards them.

-While a bit extreme, the above examples show effectively how one can completely misread situations.
+While a bit extreme, the above examples effectively show how one can completely misread situations.
 Now imagine how assumptions (and hence potentially misreading situations) can have a deep impact on your work.
 Let me highlight two cases that I experienced in my career:

 {{<card>}}
 ##### Case 1: The Well-Thought-Out Project Mandate

 At one point, a large infrastructure project was launched.
-I was part of that team that subsequently received a written project mandate.
+I was part of the team that subsequently received a written project mandate.
 It went into much detail about the project's goal and specific requirements.
-It even included a specific deadline by when which new infrastructure services should go into operation.
+It even included a specific deadline by which the new infrastructure services should go into operation.

 The team was confused.
 "How could the project sponsor already define the new infrastructure services in such detail?", we asked ourselves.
 "How could the project sponsor already define such a specific deadline?", we wondered.